kostaskougios/terminal21-restapi/Readme.md

 - a web server that can be easily deployed on your laptop, home network etc
 - scala apps (scala-cli/ammonite scripts or just normal scala apps) that use the terminal21 UI libs to create user interfaces

-The terminal21 libs have a websocket open with the server and they send / receive instructions and events.
+The terminal21 libs have a websocket open with the server, and they send / receive instructions and events.
 Similarly, the server has a websocket open with the React frontend to do the same.
 Events like clicks or changes to input boxes instantly update the state in the client scripts.